Mississippi House votes to create an unelected, state-appointed court system within majority-Black Jackson

 Some lawmakers, like Lamar, say the new measure is needed to address Jackson’s growing crime problem, but state Democratic leaders say efforts like this are about control, not about helping the people of Jackson.

-The Mississippi House Democratic Caucus said in a statement on January 31, "HB1020 is a racist, unconstitutional power grab.
-It is control of a city masquerading as concern for its citizens."
-They assert that this bill "follows a pattern we've become all too familiar with: starve a community of much-needed resources, blame Black leaders for incompetence, attempt to take over."
+The Mississippi House Democratic Caucus said in a statement on Jan.
+31 that “HB1020 is a racist, unconstitutional power grab.
+It is control of a city masquerading as concern for its citizens.”
+They assert that the bill “follows a pattern we’ve become all too familiar with: starve a community of much-needed resources, blame Black leaders for incompetence, attempt to take over.”

 “I hate that the other side used race as much as they did,” Lamar told CNN.
 “The bill is totally racially neutral.
 It is only designed to assist the court systems in Hinds County by helping a portion of Jackson, the Capitol Complex Improvement District, which was carved out back in 2017 and had full support of the Democrats back then.”